albertopoljak/Licensy/README.md

 First line will set **@role_here** as default guild role.

-Second will generate 5 licenses, and as you can see only 5 is a argument so the command will use **default** guild role (previously set to **@role_here**) and **default** expiration date (which is initially set to 720h aka 30days upon guild join).
+Second will generate 5 licenses, and as you can see only 5 is an argument so the command will use **default** guild role (previously set to **@role_here**) and **default** expiration date (which is initially set to 720h aka 30days upon guild join).